 Tanua is a poet, songwriter and educator.
 He brings first-hand knowledge of traditional I-Kiribati cultural values paired with a deep understanding of how these beliefs and practices are situated within a greater contemporary context—both within and beyond the Island Nation of Kiribati.
 His perspective provides an essential narrative element leading the inquiry within OCEANIA .
 Currently Tanua serves as General Secretary for the Kiribati Teachers’ Union and is an active board member of Kiribati Associations of Non Governmental Organizations (KANGO).

-Joanna Macy PhD, is a scholar of Buddhism, general systems theory, and deep ecology.
+Macy is a scholar of Buddhism, general systems theory, and deep ecology.
 A respected voice in the movements for peace, justice, and ecology, she interweaves her scholarship with five decades of activism.
 The author of more than twelve books, she is the root teacher of the Work That Reconnects, a ground-breaking theoretical framework and workshop methodology for personal and social change.

 Teaiwa is of Banaban, I-Kiribati and African American descent.
 She has a background in anthropology and Pacific Island Studies and led a research project in Ocean Island (Banaba) in Kiribati—where the local population was relocated to Fiji after phosphate mining rendered the landscape uninhabitable.
 She is author of the book, Consuming Ocean Island: Stories of People and Phosphate from Banaba.